Enopa/flight-investigation/README.md

 This flight data will be logged in the **2018_Departures_Arrivals_Heathrow.csv** file.
 This file can be opened in Microsoft Excel or any spreadsheet formatting software of your choice.

 ## taskTwo.py
-This is the second python file responsible for caclulating hourly frequencies within the 2019 flight data file sent to me in the challenge (**airport_EGLL_2019_flights**).
+This is the second python file responsible for calculating hourly frequencies within the 2019 flight data file sent to me in the challenge (**airport_EGLL_2019_flights**).
 To run this file please type in the command line:

 ```python taskTwo.py```